You or your loved one has just been admitted to an intensive care unit.

 What is intensive care?

-A resuscitation service operates 24 hours a day, 7 days a week, for continuous monitoring of vital functions and permanent adjustment of therapies.
-To ensure this specific care, many caregivers, present at all times, provide multiple care requiring the use of sophisticated medical equipment.What is intensive care?
+A resuscitation service operates 24/7 for continuous monitoring of vital functions and ongoing adjustment of therapies.
+To ensure this specific care, numerous caregivers, consistently present, provide multiple treatments requiring the use of sophisticated medical equipment.

 I discover the medical team

-Learn about resuscitation
+Learn about intensive care

 The stay in intensive care